 SAT is the prototypical NP-complete problem.
-However, we can approximate solutions that satisfy the maximum number of clauses in polynomial time.
+However, we can find solutions that come "close" to satisfying the maximum number of clauses in polynomial time.

 This section covers some of the terminology, but it's definitely a good idea to read The Quest for Efficient Satisfiability Solvers because it covers all of this in more depth.